Rounge-lab/mock_mycobiome/README.md

 ### Data analysis

 Scripts are located in `./Mock_fungal/workflow/scripts` and `./Mock_fungal/workflow/scripts/data_analysis`.
 All standalone Python scripts were executed using Spyder IDE v5.5.4 (Python v3.12).
-List of required packages: *pandas, sklearn, seaborn, scipy, statsmodels, biopython*
+List of required modules: *pandas, sklearn, seaborn, scipy, statsmodels, biopython*

 1. `prepare_fastas.py` - Download species taxids based on class taxids; download existing NCBI RefSeq genomes; concatenate contigs in each fasta file; and create profiles for the mock communities.
 Note that the script is dependent on the [ncbi-datasets](https://github.com/ncbi/datasets) conda environment